-In this study, the researchers at the Geriatric Education and Research Institute, Khoo Teck Puat Hospital, and the National University of Singapore (NUS-Singapore) found community-based computerized cognitive training (CCT) effective in improving attention and executive functions in seniors.
+In this study, the researchers at the Geriatric Education and Research Institute, Khoo Teck Puat Hospital and the National University of Singapore (NUS-Singapore) found community-based computerized cognitive training (CCT) effective in improving attention and executive functions in seniors.

 The implementation trial which was done at community centers in Singapore aimed to evaluate the implementation of community-based CCT and its effectiveness on cognition, gait, and balance in healthy older adults.

 “Trained instructors guided participants through game-based training targeting attention, memory, decision making, visuospatial abilities, and cognitive flexibility using a mobile app (Memorie, Neeuro Pte Ltd).
 CCT was gamified to enable sustained interest and facilitate adaptive training where participants progressed to more cognitively demanding levels.
-Selected games were paired with an electroencephalography headset (Senzeband, Neeuro Pte Ltd) that quantified users’ attention into scores that influenced their in-game avatar control or game performance.” – excerpt from the Implementation Trial
+Selected games were paired with an electroencephalography headset (Senzeband, Neeuro Pte Ltd) that quantified users’ attention into scores that influenced their in-game avatar control or game performance.” – excerpt from the Implementation Trial.

-For know more information about the study, visit https://formative.jmir.org/2021/4/e25462
+For more information about the study and to access the journal article, visit https://formative.jmir.org/2021/4/e25462